klailatimad/web-scraping-tutorial/projects/patek-scraping/README.md

 ## Output

-The data was compiled into a JSON file, ensuring a structured format that can easily be integrated into various applications or used for data analysis purposes.
+The data was compiled into a JSON file, ensuring a structured format that can easily be integrated into various applications, stored in a database, or loaded into their website.

 ## Data Cleaning and Enrichment

 Post-scraping, the data underwent a cleaning process which included:

+- Filling missing data by fetching required information from alternative sources such as Chrono24 and Watchbase.
 - Standardizing values through defined taxonomies.
-- Filling missing data by fetching required information from alternative sources such as Chrono24 and Watchbase.

 ## Usage